-Legal Form: – There is no requirement that insurance contracts be in writing but in many instances, the form and content is carefully governed law.
-To be a legal form, the insurance contract must have same standard wording as the legal standard wording as the legal standard policy and must be properly filed with the government.
+Legal Form: – There is no requirement that insurance contracts be in writing but in many instances, the form and content is carefully governed by law.
+To be a legal form, the insurance contract must have same standard wording as the legal standard wording as the legal standard policy and must be properly filed by with the government.

-Offer and Acceptance:– To have a legally enforceable contract, there must be a definite and qualified offer made one party to be accepted in the exact terms the other party.
-In the case of insurance, the offer is made the prospect when applying for insurance; acceptance occurs when an agent of the insurance company binds the coverage or when the policy is issued the insurer.
+Offer and Acceptance:– To have a legally enforceable contract, there must be a definite and qualified offer made by one party to be accepted in the exact terms by the other party.
+In the case of insurance, the offer is made by the prospect when applying for insurance; acceptance occurs when an agent of the insurance company binds the coverage or when the policy is issued by the insurer.

 Consideration: – The binding cost to any contract is the consideration, i.e an item of value that each party gives to the other.
-For insurance contracts consideration will be in the form of promise the insurer to compensation the insured in the event that a loss occurs.
+For insurance contracts consideration will be in the form of promise by the insurer to compensation the insured in the event that a loss occurs.

 Legal Object: – A contract must be legal in its purpose or objectives.
-For example a contract to commit murder one party for a specific amount of money will not be enforceable in a count of law.
+For example a contract to commit murder by one party for a specific amount of money will not be enforceable in a count of law.
 The same concept applies for insurance, and such contracts whose objectives are not legal will not be honored.

 Competent Parties: – The parties to the agreement must be capable of entering a contract as per the law.
-Minors, mentally incompetent persons, or bankrupt persons are not permitted law to enter into an insurance contract because they are regarded as incapable of understanding the contractual terms.
+Minors, mentally incompetent persons, or bankrupt persons are not permitted by law to enter into an insurance contract because they are regarded as incapable of understanding the contractual terms.

 Insurance as a contract of adhesion

-A contract of adhesion is one prepared one party, the insurer to be accepted or rejected another party.
+A contract of adhesion is one prepared by one party, the insurer to be accepted or rejected by another party.
 If the insured does not like the contract terms, he may choose not to purchase the insurance.
 Therefore, if he purchases the insurance, he must accept the policy the way it is.
-Under this doctrine, the counts of law have ruled that a person is bound the terms of a written contract that he signs or accepts whether or not the person reads the contractual terms
+Under this doctrine, the counts of law have ruled that a person is bound by the terms of a written contract that he signs or accepts whether or not the person reads the contractual terms

 Insurance as a leatory contract

-A leatory means that the outcome is affected chance and the money given the contractual parties will be unequal.
+A leatory means that the outcome is affected by chance and the money given by the contractual parties will be unequal.
 That is the insured pays the required premiums and if no loss is suffered, the insurer pays nothing.
 However, if a loss occurs, the compensation made to the insured will outweigh the insured’s premium.

 Insurances as a contract of good faith (fiduciary contract)

 Applicants for insurance must make full disclosures and fear disclosure for the risk to the insurance agent or company.
-The risk that the insurer assumes must be equal to the risk that is being transferred to them the insured.
+The risk that the insurer assumes must be equal to the risk that is being transferred to them by the insured.